1. Know why you might need a Medigap policy

 You may want to buy a Medigap policy because Medicare does not pay for all of your health care.
 There are “gaps” or “out-of-pocket” costs that you must pay in the Original Medicare Plan.
-Some examples of costs not covered are hospital stays, skilled nursing facility stays, blood, Medicare Part B yearly deductible and Medicare Part B covered services.
+Some examples of costs not covered are hospital stays, skilled nursing facility stays, blood, and Medicare Part B covered services.

 3. Some examples of care not covered by Medigap

 Long-term care, Vision or dental care, hearing aids and private-duty nursing are things that a Medigap policy will not cover.

 4. Eligibility requirements